 Close agreed, saying, "Shane is a very steely and determined, but also empathetic person.
 I'm assuming he's learned Farsi by now."

 "But you can only imagine," Light said, "after a year you begin to lose faith, and you're not getting information.
-I imagine he'll need some time
+I imagine he'll need some time to recover from the experience."

 But both Light and Close said they see Bauer as an unstoppable photojournalist and that they expect to see him on the road again soon after he's recovered from his travails.